 It is recommended that you eat softer foods during this time to reduce the amount of strain placed on your digestive tract.

 Among some of the more annoying symptoms of IBS is the sensation that you suddenly have to go to the bathroom.

 This can be highly disruptive to anyone that has the kind of day where they have to be in various locations, deal with children, or even just sit at a desk in the workplace.

 Many people who experience this sensation also report the feeling of not being finished when they do get a chance to break away from their responsibilities for a moment.

 For women, irritable bowel syndrome can be a very difficult experience because a large percentage of women report that the symptoms intensify during times of menstruation.

 This is extremely uncomfortable because they are already dealing with cramping and fluids.
 At times like this, IBS symptoms can compound the effects of an already difficult time leading to a massive amount of frustration.

-What You Should Know About IBS And Gynecologic Disorders
+What You Should Know about IBS and Gynecologic Disorders

-Several studies that have been done indicated that there is a noticeable overlap when it comes to irritable bowel syndrome and gynecological disorders.
+Several studies that have been done show that there is a noticeable overlap when it comes to irritable bowel syndrome and gynecological disorders.
 This can have a devastating effect on relationships due to sexual issues, lack of sex drive, and a general feeling of helplessness.

 It appears that women with IBS seem to have more frequent and severe symptoms of IBS compared to men.
 Women have also reported a high appearance of other symptoms not directly tied to IBS, such as back pain, difficulty sleeping, and fatigue.